 Credit Reporting Agency Requirements under the Fair Credit Reporting Act

 Credit and consumer reporting agencies may not report negative information about you that is more than seven years old or a bankruptcy that is more than 10 years old.
 They may provide information about you only to those with a valid need for access, such as a potential creditor, employer, insurer, or landlord.

 A credit reporting agency is not allowed to provide information about you to an employer or potential employer without your written consent, except in the trucking industry.
-If any consumer reporting agency, user of consumer reports, or provider of information to a consumer reporting agency violates the Fair Credit Reporting Act, you may be eligible to sue for damages in state or federal court.
+If any consumer reporting agency, a user of consumer reports, or provider of information to a consumer reporting agency violates the Fair Credit Reporting Act, you may be eligible to sue for damages in state or federal court.

-Contact our experienced team of attorneys at Cogburn Law Offices today for a free case consultation about violations of the Fair Credit Reporting Act.
+Contact our experienced team of attorneys at Cogburn Law today for a free case consultation about violations of the Fair Credit Reporting Act.
 You have rights – we can help.